Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 The more I interview, the more I see solving LC problems as cracking an oyster shell.
 A good solution should feel almost effortless --- one touch and a twist, and the shell opens.
 If you find yourself grinding so hard that you're smashing the shell, you're 100% doing it wrong.

-The implication: when practicing LC, stop grinding if you find yourself writing a long-winded solution going nowhere.
-Don't build muscle memory for labor --- it won't serve you well in interviews.
-Instead, practice searching for the "a-ha" moment that cracks the shell open.
+The implication: when practicing LC, stop grinding if you find yourself writing a long-winded solution that's going nowhere.
+Don't build muscle memory for heavy labor --- it won't ever serve you in actual interviews.
+Instead, build the muscle memory for pausing to examine patterns and finding the "a-ha" moment that cracks the shell open.

 Sometimes you know you're close but can't land on that "a-ha" moment.
 In such cases during practice, I tell ChatGPT about my "cloudy" intuitions, hoping it can shed light on the opening.
 Take [Car Fleet](https://leetcode.com/problems/car-fleet/description/) for example: I felt it could be solved with a monotonic stack ("monostack") but didn't know why or how.
 So I asked ChatGPT:

 > I consider using a monostack but don't know why.
 My feeling might be stirred up by cars travelling unidirectionally, or the no passing rule.